Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Open a document on your computer because you're going to need to gather your research.
 Since you will already have chosen the general area you plan to visit, now is the time to break it down into smaller bits.

 You can organize things any way you please, but here's how I start pulling an itinerary together.
-I use a spreadsheet or add a table to a doc, with columns for the following items:
+I use a spreadsheet or add a table to a document, with columns for the following items:

 Then make a map.
 You can just do it on Google if you'd like – put a pin in every place on your France travel itinerary wish list and get a sense of whether your dreams can be turned into reality.
 If you have ten days with 20 stops, perhaps not.